Plus 9 activities also at half-price: bodyboard the Olifants, hike, see rock paintings ...

 Operating hours: Daylight hours

-The Crystal Pools hiking trail is one for all hikers, although unseasoned hikers may find it a little challenging.
+The Crystal Pools in the Steenbras Nature Reserve hiking trail is one for all hikers, although unseasoned hikers may find it a little challenging.
 Plus, with rock pools along the way, there's really no downside to visiting Crystal Pools.
 The half-day hike takes you all the way to the "top" (the terrain is mostly flat), where you'll find the most idyllic of waterfalls.
-The first of the aptly-named crystal clear pools are about 45 minutes into the hike, perfect for cooling down.
+The first of the aptly-named crystal clear pools is about 45 minutes into the hike, perfect for cooling down.
 Further down (10-15 minutes) is the second pool, which is better for swimming and kloofing.
 Remember to stash food away because baboons tend to troll for food.

 Cost: R75 per person